 In my professional career, I have always had the pleasure and responsibility of teaching my craft.
 I really enjoy working with creative people from all walks of life, from aspiring graphic designers to serious photography enthusiasts.
 Photography is a wonderful medium, and there are more tools and materials to explore today than ever before.
 The digital world can be a little daunting at first, with such a wide array of digital cameras, printers and accessories.
 My goal with students is to encourage and nurture their creative passions while giving them a solid foundation in the principles and practices of photography and digital editing.

 I am available most evenings and weekends, and will tailor lessons to suite the individual’s needs.
 Whether you want to learn how to clean up old damaged scans of family portraits to make great prints, or take on the world of digital photography.

-My fees start at thirty dollars an hour for basic instruction in Adobe Photoshop.
+My fees start at thirty-five dollars an hour for basic instruction in Adobe Photoshop.
 I provide a suggest reading list of books and online tutorials, as well as my own copies of quick cheat sheets and notes that I have collected over the years.
 I like to talk to prospective students over the phone before the first lesson to get a better understanding of their needs.

 In 1995, I started to see the changing face of photography from film to digital.
 So I returned to school to pursue a degree in digital imaging and graphic design.
 I started learning how to use Adobe Photoshop with version 3.0, and have been hooked ever since.
 I currently use version CS5 professionally, with twelve years experience as a digital artist and graphic designer.
 I graduated form Columbia College of Chicago (3.75 GPA, honors), where I became a teacher's assistant in the photography department's digital imaging lab, helping students learn Adobe Photoshop, use film and print scanners and large scale digital printers.